medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComCorePractitioner

 #### MedComCoreOrganization
+The [MedComCoreOrganization](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-organization.html) profile is used in a MedComHomeCareObservations message to describe the sender and receiver organization of the HomeCareRepport.

+#### MedComCoreObservationPorducer
-The [MedComCoreOrganization](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-organization.html) profile is used in a MedComHomeCareObservations message to describe the serviceprovider organisation, which is the organisation responsible for the patient's admission.
+The [MedComCoreObservationProducer](#medcomcoreobservationporducer) profile is used in a MedComHomeCareObservation message to represents the organization that is responsible for the observation.

 #### MedComMessagingProvenance